Brazil has opened a huge chunk of the Amazon to mining

 Brazil said that mineral extraction would only be allowed in areas where there are no conservation controls or indigenous lands.
 An official report from 2010 said that up to two-thirds of the reserve is subject to such protections.

-The government, which has previously said that the region is rich in minerals, gold and iron, framed the decision as an effort to attract new investment, boost wealth generation and create jobs.
+The government, which has previously said that the region is rich in minerals, gold and iron, framed the decision as an effort to bring new investment and jobs to a country that recently emerged from the longest recession in its history.

+Brazil announced a plan in July to revitalize its mining sector, and increase its share of the economy from 4% to 6%.
+The industry employs 200,000 people in a country where a record 14 million are out of work.

+The government wants to encourage more growth, and has announced plans to open 10% of all protected rainforest areas to mining.
+The true scale of mining in the country is unknown because small, illegal mining operations are difficult to track.

 Related: Natural disasters caused $175 billion in damage in 2016